Skip to main content

 Summary

-Public health departments struggle to sort through incoming electronic case reporting (eCR) data to find the information they need for case investigation.
-As part of the Data Integration Building Blocks (DIBBs) engagement with the Centers for Disease Control and Prevention (CDC) and U.S. Digital Service (USDS, now U.S. DOGE Service), we built the eCR Viewer — an intuitive interface that surfaces key information from eCR files, making them more useful for monitoring the spread of reportable conditions.
+Public health departments struggle to sort through incoming electronic case reporting (eCR) data to find what they need for case investigation.
+As part of the Data Integration Building Blocks (DIBBs) engagement with the Centers for Disease Control and Prevention (CDC) and the U.S. Digital Service (USDS, now U.S. DOGE Service), we built the eCR Viewer.
+The tool surfaces key information from eCR files, making them more useful for monitoring the spread of reportable conditions.

 Walkthrough of eCR Viewer MVP.